hashedone/rust-for-cpp-workshop/workshop/02-introduction/slides.md

 }
 ```

 In Rust main function doesn't take any arguments.
-Command line arguments and environment can be accessed via standard library: `std::env::args` function and `std::env::vars`.
+Command line arguments and environment can be accessed via standard library: `std::env::args` and `std::env::vars` functions.

 ---